-Under the auspices of the Federal Lands Transportation Program (FLTP), the two agencies maintain and improve the quality and condition of some 8,000 miles of public roads (paved and unpaved) and nearly 1,800 bridges and tunnels.
+Under the auspices of the Federal Lands Transportation Program (FLTP), the two agencies maintain and improve the quality and condition of some 9,600 miles of public roads (paved and unpaved) and 1,505 bridges and tunnels.
 Since 1999, alternative transportation projects, such as transit services, also have been supported with FLTP funds.

 Prior to 1983, all NPS infrastructure improvement projects—ranging from roads to sewage treatment plants—competed annually for appropriated NPS construction funds.
 As park visitation increased, there were greater demands for spending on all types of infrastructure.
 Support for transportation projects was unreliable and the condition of the NPS transportation system was deteriorating.
 The Federal Lands Highway Program was established with the hope that a dedicated and reliable funding source for park roads from the Highway Trust Fund would reverse this trend.

 In 1987, financial support for the program was substantially cut, and remained low until 1998.
 This decade of reduced funding resulted in a substantial decline in the condition of park system roads and bridges.
 Circumstances improved in 1998 when federal legislation doubled the annual dollars available.
-At the same time, however, the FHWA placed controls on spending-known as obligation limits.
-This limitation has reduced the funding available to the Federal Lands Transportation Program each year by 8% to 16% below the authorized levels.
+At the same time, however, the FHWA placed controls on spending—these are called "obligation limits."
+This limitation has reduced the funding available to the FLTP each year by 8% to 16% below the authorized levels.